 All class discussions will take place in the Discussion board.
-These discussions will be worth 10 points each, except for a few which are worth 15 points.
+These discussions will be worth 10 or 15 points each.
 Discussions will center around a question posed by your instructor in the Discussion forum for a particular module.
 These questions will primarily ask for your opinion and there will not be a "right or wrong" answer.

 Your discussion response will be graded on whether it is a well thought out response, that it is clear from your response that you did the reading, and that your opinion is based on evidence from your readings.
 Don't try to respond to a discussion question if you haven't done the reading, because it will be very obvious and you will not get credit for that discussion.
-A good guideline to follow is that you need a minimum of at least five good sentences to get credit for the discussion.
 A "good" sentence is longer than a few words and actually says something that answers the questions.
+Make sure to answer all questions in the discussion or you will lose points.
 A grading rubric for Discussions is also posted under Resources.

 Obviously, you will be writing throughout this class, either through the assignments or in the group discussions.
 You should take care to present polished work.
 This includes checking your spelling and grammar.
-(Spell check alone is not enough.
-You must also proofread because spell check cannot catch many different types of errors.)
+(You must proofread because Spell Check cannot catch many different types of errors.)
 If your assignments contain a lot of grammar and spelling mistakes or I can't understand what you are trying to say, I will deduct points.